 - Protects habitat for the African elephant, Grevy’s zebra, cheetah, lion and African wild dog

-Nestled between Kenya’s Tsavo East and Tsavo West National Parks, the Kasigau Wildlife Sanctuary protects 200,000 acres of dryland forest that was in danger of being lost to cattle ranching, poaching, subsistence agriculture, and illegal tree harvesting.
+Nestled between Kenya’s Tsavo East and Tsavo West National Parks, the Kasigau Wildlife Sanctuary protects 200,000 hectares of dryland forest that was in danger of being lost to cattle ranching, poaching, subsistence agriculture, and illegal tree harvesting.
 It supports over 100,000 locals through job creation, carbon credit payments, and sustainable development; protects thousands of endangered animals, including lions, cheetahs, leopards, and elephants; and prevents the emissions of more than 45 million tonnes of CO2.
 It is also the first REDD+ project in the world to issue VCS credits.

-Kasigau protects 200,000 acres of dryland acacia-comiphora forest and its biodiversity.
+Kasigau protects 200,000 hectares of dryland acacia-comiphora forest and its biodiversity.
 The area is a vital migration corridor for thousands of animals crossing from Tsavo East to Tsavo West National Parks, including more than 50 species of large mammals, 20 species of bats, and over 300 species of birds.

 Without the project, locals would have few options to provide for their families other than slash-and-burn agriculture.
 Kasigau directly employs 350+ locals as plot sampling and community outreach staff, unarmed wildlife rangers, and tailors in the factory for its Fairtrade- certified eco-friendly clothing line.
 One-third of carbon credit revenue is distributed directly to 4,500 local landowners, and the wider community of 120,000 benefits from economic and social development, including organic greenhouses, access to clean water, education, and training in sustainable farming.
 To date, the project has awarded 3,200 high school and college scholarships; built or renovated 30 classrooms, including supplies and furnishings; introduced pre-kindergarten to the area; and provided 26,000 people with clean water, which has further improved school attendance.